mbabynames search ✿

-Darragh is a two-syllable name of Irish origin, meaning "noble and strong".
+from the Irish, meaning "oak tree".
+Darragh is a two-syllable name of Irish origin, meaning "oak tree".
 It trails off with a gentle -h, which shapes how middle names connect to it phonetically.

 2